iharden/rmsd/README.md

 ## Requirements

-Precompiled binaries for Ubuntu and Windows 10 are avaible and can be used right away.
+Precompiled binaries for Ubuntu and Windows 10 are available and can be used right away.
 When compiling the source code from scratch, the third-party Eigen package (https://eigen.tuxfamily.org/index.php?title=Main_Page) needs to be downloaded.
 Eigen is header-only and therefore should be easy to include.

 ## Contributor